-Maths and English homework will be set weekly and generally will be sent out each Friday and must be returned by the following Wednesday.
-If homework is not returned on time, children will be expected to complete it during playtimes and lunchtimes (they will of course be given time to eat their lunch).
+Maths and English homework will be set weekly and will be sent out each Friday.
+This must be returned by the following Wednesday.
 Children are also expected to read at home every evening.
-Please try to make time for this as it has such an impact on all other areas of learning.
 Reading books and reading records should be brought to school each day and taken home each evening.

-Spellings and times tables will be given each week too.
+Spellings and times tables will be given each week.
 Please ensure your child spends some time each evening learning these so that they develop quick recall of the spelling patterns and times tables for use in other lessons.